sapic/avatarcropper/README.md

-# avatar croper
+# Avatar Cropper

-how do u get it to run...?

-first make sure u got npm
+## Installation Instructions:

+Requires NodeJS and NPM.

-then clone the repo and u can run `npm install` inside there and then u can do the following:
+Clone the repo and run `npm install`.

-`npm run build` to build everything
+Run `npm run build` to build everything.

-`npm run serve` to locally serve, will open it up in ur browser even
+Run `npm run serve` to locally serve, it will open a browser window to localhost.

+That's it!
+You can now do development on the site!

+### Advanced Options:

-`npm run watchtsc` runs typescript compiler in watch mode so u dont gotta run build every time
+Run `npm run watchtsc` and `npm run watchsass` to run the compilers in watch mode so you dont have to run build every time you update something.

-`npm run watchsass` does the same for sass

-ok thats it have fun
+Have fun!